edgelesssys/marblerun/docs/set-manifest.md

 The manifest is a JSON document that defines which services span the mesh and how they should be configured.
 It further defines what Infrastructure providers are allowed.
-You can set a Manifest through Edgeless Mesh's Client REST-API.
+You can set a Manifest through Marblerun's Client REST-API.
 The endpoint for all Manifest operations is `/manifest`.

 See the following manifest for example (manifest.jso